eshathapa/cs152_group12/README.md

 - Ask for a report to review
   - The moderator bot will send over if one is in the queue, the moderator does not need to search for a report in the moderator channel.
   - These reports will be sent to moderators automatically prioritized by recency, risk to victim, risk of information, and other metrics.

+Moderators may report a message for a variety of abuses, though only the doxxing flow is thoroughly built out.

 ### Bot Capabilities